-Through a Terms of Reference, the Premier and the Minister for the Environment requested that the Commission evaluate the supplementary pest control trial program to assist the NSW Government in deciding whether, and how, to proceed with the proposed supplementary pest control program beyond the three-year trial period.
+Through a terms of reference, the NSW Premier and the then Minister for the Environment requested that the Commission evaluate the supplementary pest control trial program to assist the Government in deciding whether, and how, to proceed with the proposed supplementary pest control program beyond the three-year trial period.

 The supplementary pest control trial program uses volunteer shooters, and aims to assist in controlling pest animals by complementing ongoing National Parks and Wildlife Service pest control programs.

-In February 2017, the Commission submitted its final report on the supplementary pest control trial to the Premier of NSW and the Minister for the Environment, Local Government and Heritage.
+In February 2017, the Commission submitted its final report to Government on the supplementary pest control trial.

 The Commission greatly appreciates the time and effort of all those involved throughout the evaluation.
 The valuable feedback and insights received have informed the final recommendations.